By Kathryn M. Kaminski, Ph.D. Senior Investment Analyst,

 For additional related content by this author, visit cmegroup.com/kaminski

-1 This explanation is derived using a theoretical framework proposed by Andrew Lo (2004, 2005 and 2006) entitled the Adaptive Markets Hypothesis (AMH).
+1 This explanation is derived using a theoretical framework proposed by Andrew Lo (2004, 2005, and 2006) entitled the Adaptive Markets Hypothesis (AMH).
 This framework explains how markets evolve and how market players succeed or fail based on the principles of evolutionary biology.
-For a more in depth understanding of this theory, please consult Lo (2004, 2005 and 2006).
+For a more in-depth understanding of this theory, please consult Lo (2004, 2005, and 2006).
 Further analysis of Managed Futures in the context of the AMH is also presented in Kaminski and Lo (2011).

 3 The Naïve Trend Following Replication Strategy is based on 76 different futures contract prices from 1994-2010.
-The strategy does not represent an investable strategy or a specific track record which has been invested in; it simply allows for a closer look into strategy decomposition of profit opportunities for systematic trend followers over time (see Crisis Alpha and Portfolio Management).
+The strategy does not represent an investable strategy or a specific track record that has been invested in; it simply allows for a closer look into strategy decomposition of profit opportunities for systematic trend followers over time (see Crisis Alpha and Portfolio Management).

 4 A naïve replicating strategy for systematic trend following can allow us to understand which trends could have been exploitable during crisis periods.
-From our experience at RPM, the sector performance of actual funds is similar to these replicating strategies with the exception that equity profits tend to be slightly lower than those posted by replicating strategies and profits in other sectors such as commodities and energy tend to be higher.
+From our experience at RPM, the sector performance of actual funds is similar to these replicating strategies, with the exception that equity profits tend to be slightly lower than those posted by replicating strategies, and profits in other sectors such as commodities and energy tend to be higher.

 - Bhansali, V., 2008.
-"Tail Risk Management", Journal of Portfolio Management 34(4), 68-75.
+“Tail Risk Management,” Journal of Portfolio Management 34(4), 68-75.

 - Chong, J., and Miffre, J., 2010.
 “Conditional correlation and volatility in commodity futures and traditional asset markets.”
 Journal of Alternative Investments 12, 61-75.